 Cerebral palsy, or CP, is among the most commonly occurring forms of birth injury.
 Typically, a child with cerebral palsy receives a diagnosis before reaching their teenage years.
 As a parent, it can be distressing to learn that your child has this disorder.
-You likely have a bunch of questions running through your mind.
-One of the most common ones is this: does cerebral palsy affect the brain?
-That’s what we’d like to address today.

-CP Is a Disorder of the Brain
+Cerebral Palsy Is a Disorder of the Brain

 Cerebral palsy can vary dramatically in terms of severity as well.
 Here are three of the most common forms:

 - Spastic cerebral palsy: The vast majority (nearly 80%) of CP cases display this form, which includes stiff muscles that cause difficulties with walking and movement.